kernelcoffee/ErgoMusic/README.md

 =========

 ErgoMusic is a Qt-based open-source music player and manager.
-It is inspired by iTunes for which I haven't found a suitable replacmement.
+It is inspired by iTunes for which I haven't found a suitable replacemement.

 But why ?
 ---------